rpadovani/100balls/README.md

 in the root of the project

 ### On Ubuntu Phone

-The app is free, you can find it on the Ubuntu Store
+This app can be installed from the [OpenStore](https://open-store.io/app/com.ubuntu.developer.rpadovani.100balls).

+To build the click package, install [clickable](https://github.com/bhdouglass/clickable).
+Simply run `clickable` from the app directory.
+See [clickable documentation](http://clickable.bhdouglass.com/) for details.

 ## Contribution